 List box widgets show a list of options from which the user can choose one or several options.
+The list box widget is located in the Forms section of the Default widget library.

 Adding, Removing, and Reordering List Box Options